 Mahdi Army Militia.
 In mid-2003, Sadr began recruiting a militia (the "Mahdi Army") to combat the U.S. occupation.
 U.S. military operations put down Mahdi Army uprisings in April 2004 and August 2004 in Sadr City, Najaf, and other Shiite cities.
 In each case, fighting was ended with compromises with Sadr under which Mahdi forces stopped fighting (and in some cases traded in some of their weapons for money) in exchange for lenient treatment or releases of prisoners, amnesty for Sadr himself, and reconstruction aid.
 U.S. operations were assisted by pronouncements and diplomacy by Sistani opposing Sadr's challenges.
-The Mahdi Army has since ended active anti-U.S. activity, and Sadr City has been relatively quiet, but Mahdi fighters continue to patrol that district and parts of such cities as Nassiriyah and Diwaniyah.
+The Mahdi Army has since ended active anti-U.S. activity, and Sadr City has been relatively quiet, but Mahdi fighters continue to patrol that district and parts of other Shiite cities.
 Mahdi members are said to be increasingly strong in Basra, where they have sought to enforce personal behavior that conforms to Islam and tradition.
 Mahdi (and Badr Brigade) assertiveness in Basra has partly accounted for a sharp deterioration of relations since July 2005 between Iraqi officials in Basra and the British forces that conduct peacekeeping in the city.
+About eight British soldiers have died in attacks in that area since that time, and in October 2005, British Prime Minister Tony Blair publicly blamed Iran for arming Iraqi groups responsible for the soldiers' deaths.
+In one dispute, British forces forcibly rescued British special forces soldiers taken into official custody in Basra.